 We’ll take all of the information gathered at this meeting and develop a preliminary budget and design agreement for your approval.

 To learn more about our pricing for kitchen and bathroom remodels, please visit our pricing guide.

-Once we have developed a design that meets your approval we will provide you with an updated budget (with allowances for your product selections) and a construction proposal, which indicates your commitment to proceed with construction of your project.
-We will also submit drawings to any HOA or architectural review boards as needed for approval.
+Once we have developed a design that meets your approval we will provide you with an updated budget (with allowances for your product selections) and a construction proposal, which indicates your commitment to proceed with the construction of your project.
+We will also provide drawings for any HOA or architectural review boards as needed for approval.

 Once we’ve received your signed construction proposal, we’ll reserve a start date for you on our project schedule and begin working with you on product selections for your project.
 Your designer will guide you through the selection of appliances, cabinets, tile, light fixtures, and more.
 Any structural engineering requirements will be worked through.
 We’ll do an on-site evaluation with our construction team and trade partners, to help minimize any “unknowns” we may encounter during the construction process.

 All plans will be updated and further detailed to include your product selections, exterior elevations, and interior elevations of all major cabinetry areas.
 We’ll also develop electrical plans with proposed fixtures and locations as well as heating and air plans showing supply and return locations.
 At the conclusion of this work, you will be provided with a firm price for your project and final contract documents for your signature.

 Permitting & Construction